 The Act will attempt to balance the need for increased transparency while at the same time taking into consideration privacy concerns associated with a public database.
 At this time, the Act proposes to address privacy concerns by restricting access to sensitive information to authorized government authorities only.
 Furthermore, under section 40 of the Act, vulnerable individuals, such as victims of domestic violence, can apply to have their personal information omitted from being made public.
 An application to omit information will cost individuals $30.00.

 It is further worth noting that the Act falls in line with recent changes to the Canada Business Corporations Act, R.S.C., 1985, c.
 C-44 (the “CBCA”).
 As of June 13, 2019, the changes will require corporations registered under the CBCA to create and maintain a new type of register that lists all individuals with “significant control” over the corporation.

 In accordance with the amendments, an individual will be deemed to have “significant control” if he or she owns 25% or more of the voting rights attached to the corporation’s outstanding voting shares.
 Also included in this definition are individuals acting jointly who meet the 25% threshold and who have the ability to exert influence.
 These individuals must be identified under the new “Control Register.”

 This definition of control falls in line with the Act’s definition of a corporate interest holder.
 The Control Register will require a corporation to include similar information to that required by the transparency declaration under the Act.

-This new register would include information on registered owners, beneficial owners and owners that have indirect control.
-The new transparency register would enable corporations to maintain the information required for transparency declarations.
+This new register will include information on registered owners, beneficial owners and owners who have indirect control.
+The new transparency register will enable corporations to maintain the information required for transparency declarations.